fabkrum/web-performance-resources/crux-page-data.md

-# Get CrUX data for a page step by step
+# How to get the CrUX data for your origin and all pages

 ## Problem to solve